A Lesson to Learn: Zscaler Inc. (ZS)

-Zscaler Inc. (NASDAQ:ZS) went up by 4.43% from its latest closing price compared to the recent 1-year high of $376.11.
-The company’s stock price has collected -3.13% of loss in the last five trading sessions.
-Barron’s reported on 02/25/22 that Zscaler Stock Falls After an Earnings Beat.
-Here Is Why.
+Zscaler Inc. (NASDAQ:ZS) went up by 2.98% from its latest closing price compared to the recent 1-year high of $376.11.
+The company’s stock price has collected 33.41% of gains in the last five trading sessions.
+Barron’s reported on 09/09/22 that Zscaler Stock Rises Sharply on Strong Forecast

 Is It Worth Investing in Zscaler Inc. (NASDAQ :ZS) Right Now?